DPAC Bylaws and Constitution

 Bylaw 1: Terms

-1. District means School District No. 57 Prince George.
+- District is the School District No. 57 Prince George.

-2. School means any public educational institution as defined in the School Act administered by the District.
+- School is any public educational institution as defined in the School Act administered by the District.

-4. Parent Advisory Council (PAC) is the parent organization for a School.
+- Parent Advisory Council (PAC) is the parent organization for a School.

-- DPAC Representative is a PAC member, elected or appointed by the PAC to be their representative to this Council.
+- DPAC Representative is the member that has been elected or appointed by a PAC to represent them at this Council.
 A PAC may elect or appoint more than one representative to DPAC, but only one representative may vote during a Council meeting.

 Bylaw 2: Membership

-2. A member Parent Advisory Council will be represented on the Council by their DPAC Representative(s).
+- A Parent Advisory Council will be represented on the Council by their DPAC Representative(s).

-1. General meetings shall be held a minimum of eight times per year, one of those being the Annual General Meeting.
+- General meetings shall be held a minimum of eight (8) times per year, one of those being the Annual General Meeting (AGM).

-3. Members may attend General meetings in person or through web-conference, when web-conferencing services are available.
+- Members may attend General meetings in person or through web-conference when web-conferencing services are available.

-5. Throughout these bylaws, notice is considered to be given if posted on the Council’s website.
+- Throughout these Bylaws, notice is considered to be given if posted on the Council’s website.

 Bylaw 4: Voting

-2. A quorum of the Executive committee is a majority of the Executive committee.
+- A quorum of the Executive Committee is a majority of the current Executive Committee.

-3. Questions, unless otherwise provided in this constitution, shall be decided by a simple majority vote of votes cast.
+- Questions, unless otherwise provided in this Constitution, shall be decided by a simple majority vote of votes cast.

-6. A DPAC Representative may represent more than one PAC, and will be allowed to cast a vote for each PAC represented.
+- A DPAC Representative may represent more than one PAC and will be allowed to cast a vote for each PAC represented.

-8. ln the case of a tie vote, a motion shall be lost.
+- ln the case of a tie vote, a motion shall be deemed defeated.

 Bylaw 5: Election of Executive Officers

-4. To be eligible for election or appointment to the Executive an individual must be a parent or guardian of a child, who is registered either in StrongStart or in grades K-12 for at least the following five (5) months in the School District.
+- To be eligible for election or appointment to the Executive an individual must be a parent or guardian of a child, who is registered either in StrongStart or in grades K-12 for at least the following five (5) months in the School District.

 Bylaw 6: Term of Office

-1. The term of office of the Executive shall commence at the end of the Annual General Meeting, and terminate at the end of the following Annual General Meeting.
+- The term of office of the Executive shall commence at the end of the Annual General Meeting and terminate at the end of the following Annual General Meeting.

-3. A person may only hold a particular position on the Executive for a maximum of 4 consecutive years.
+- A person may only hold a particular position on the Executive for a maximum of four (4) consecutive years.

-4. A person may only serve on the Executive for a maximum of 8 consecutive years.
+- A person may only serve on the Executive for a maximum of eight (8) consecutive years.

-5. An Executive officer who has served more than half a term in an office is considered to have served a full term.
+- An executive officer who has served more than half a term in an office is considered to have served a full term.